 Learning how to trade options helps expand your trading choices.
 It’s a powerful tool you can use to speculate on and hedge against market moves.
 But how do you know which strategy to use in a certain situation?
 Follow the examples below for an introduction in matching a suitable option strategy with your trading personality and market view.
+Here are the best options trading examples.

 One of the simplest options trading strategies, scalping, typically takes a privileged market position to be consistently profitable.
 You must also be an extremely disciplined trader with a good understanding of the market and a solid internet connection.
 The following trades could take place over the space of seconds or even a second.
 Scalping is all about taking a little bit of profit with high-frequency trades, when possible, and giving the market no time to move significantly against you.